MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 17. On the **Success!** page, select **Done**.

-18. If you receive a dialog box indicating your sign in has timed out, you will have to enter Patti's password of **User.pw1** and then you will be sent another verification code to your phone.
+18. If you receive a dialog box indicating your sign in has timed out, you will have to enter Patti's password, which is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
+You will then be sent another verification code to your phone.
 On the **Enter code** window, enter this new code and then select **Verify**. <br/>

     **WARNING:** If you take too long to complete this process, the **Enter password** window will appear with a message indicating you took too long to complete the sign in process, so you will be timed-out.
-If this occurs, you must sign in again with Holly's password of **User.pw1**.
+If this occurs, you must sign in again with Holly's password, which is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
 Another verification code will be texted to your phone, so enter it in the **Enter code** screen that appears and select **Verify**.

 19. In the **Activate - Global Administrator** pane that appears on the right-side of the screen, enter **Testing PIM** in the **Reason** field, and then select the **Activate** button at the bottom of the pane.